• Insight Retail's Responsibility to Deliver a Sustainable Future

 The role of physical retail

-Consumers are looking to brands more than ever to educate and deliver cultural influence.
-In a 2021 survey, 62% of consumers suggested they were willing to adjust their lifestyles to reduce their environmental impact – 57% up on two years earlier.
-While we are well aware of the ‘say/do’ gap, the positive intent of consumers is encouraging.
+Consumers increasingly look to brands to educate and deliver cultural influence..
 So, as we as individuals make changes, we expect the brands that we associate ourselves with to change as well.
-Shopify’s 2022 report cited 44% of consumers globally are likely to buy from a brand with a clear commitment to sustainability.
 In the near future, the majority of consumers will only choose brands that demonstrate sustainable action.

-Through their stores, physical retailers are in a powerful position to deliver sustainable development.
-They not only have the opportunity to address their own impact, but are uniquely placed to have a significant influence on the general public as well.
-Through the face-to-face in-store experiences, brands have the ability to raise the awareness of a cause, educate people of the issues and inspire individuals to take action too.
+Through their stores, physical retailers are in a powerful position to drive sustainable development.
+They not only have the opportunity to address their own impact, but are uniquely placed to have significant social impact on the general public as well.
+Through the face-to-face in-store experiences, brands have the ability to raise the awareness of a cause, educate people about the issues and inspire individuals to take action, in doing so, retailers can help close the ‘say-do’ gap – which according to BCG’s research, up to 80% of consumers say they are concerned about sustainability, while only 7% actually buy sustainable products.

 Unfortunately, too many physical retail brands are missing this opportunity.
-There are retail brands whose sustainability policies are either not established enough or not established at all.
-Then, there are those that are making great progress in sustainable development (environmental, economic and social) but are not leveraging their physical stores to encourage social change.
-Some brands use physical stores to talk about their sustainable policies but fail to communicate what ‘action’ their brand is taking.
-This risks coming across as virtue-signalling or greenwashing.
+There are retail brands whose sustainability policies are either not established enough, or not established at all.
+Then there are those that are making great progress in sustainable development (environmental, economic and social), but are not leveraging their physical stores to encourage social change.
+There are some brands that are using physical stores to talk about their sustainable policies, but are failing to communicate what ‘action’ they are taking.
+This risks coming across as sustainable signalling or greenwashing, resulting in eco-fatigue.
 No matter how well-intended, policy is not enough on its own.
-If the retail industry is to accept the importance of its place in society, it must take on the responsibility that comes with that.
+If the retail industry is to accept its place in society, it must take on the responsibility that comes with that.

-Brands must engage everyone in-store with meaningful sustainable ‘action’; action that the brand has taken, and also action that helps their staff and customers reduce their own impact.
+Brands must engage everyone in-store with meaningful sustainable ‘action’; action that the brand has taken and also action that helps their staff and customers reduce their own impact.
 Enabling people to get involved in this way, motivating them to take sustainable action for themselves, demonstrates social impact.
-It also creates a different connection between the customer and the brand.
-No longer is the relationship purely transactional, but a partnership built upon shared goals and achievements.
+It also creates a different type of connection between customer and brand.
+No longer is the relationship transactional, but a partnership built upon shared goals and achievements.
 This is what builds greater brand affection and loyalty amongst consumers.

-The potential reach of retail is extraordinary.
-People are craving human connection more than ever, and physical retail is one of the easiest ways to access this.
-Using the store as a tool to raise awareness, educate and inspire, retailers and brands have the ability to activate a movement throughout society.
+The potential reach of retail is extraordinary, and using the store as a tool to raise awareness, to educate and to inspire, retailers and brands have the ability to activate a movement throughout society.
 This is the power of the physical retail space.
-And it is the responsibility of every brand to leverage its reach to have a positive impact on its consumers and society.
+And it is every brand's responsibility to leverage its reach to have a positive impact on society.

 How are retailers delivering sustainable development?

-Whilst it is true that sustainable development of physical retail predominantly focuses on environmental impact, too many retailers believe that their sustainability story relates solely to the store environment and the energy-saving features and materials they use in the store build.
+Whilst it is true that sustainable development of physical retail predominantly focuses on environmental impact, too many retailers believe that their sustainability story is solely about the store environment and the materials they use.
 Whilst material choice is important, brands and retailers must look at sustainability through a far wider lens.
-When they fully understand the far-reaching scope of sustainable development, the opportunity to take relevant and meaningful action becomes much broader and, therefore, in some way, a little easier.
+When they fully understand the far-reaching scope of sustainable development, the opportunity to take relevant and meaningful action becomes much broader and therefore, in some way, a little easier.

-To help understand some of the many questions that need to be answered, we share five areas brands should consider that demonstrate the breadth of sustainable development strategies in physical retail.
+To help understand some of the many questions a brand must answer, below are five areas of consideration that demonstrate the breadth of sustainable development strategies in physical retail.

 Architectural finishes, store fixture design and materials should all be considered in a brand’s push to become more sustainable.
 The challenge is to translate this into a meaningful and authentic in-store story.
-A story that feels relevant to the brand and can involve the customer in such a way that it encourages change.
+A story that feels relevant to the brand and is able to involve the customer in such a way that it encourages change.

 02. Property selection